Mohaiminulislam1989/woocommerce-upcoming-product/readme.txt

 == Change log ==

 = 1.3.2 =
+* [new] Add Show / Hide option for price on shop page
+* [new] Add Show / Hide option for "add to cart" button on shop page
 * [fix] Fix Show all product coming soon
 * [fix] Fix not showing price